Prachi-Ukey/bmi-calculator/README.md

-# React + Vite
+#  BMI Calculator - React App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+This is a simple Body Mass Index (BMI) Calculator built using React.js.
+It allows users to input their weight (in pounds) and height (in inches), and calculates their BMI to determine whether they are underweight, healthy, or overweight.

+Features
+ Input fields for weight and height.

+ Automatic BMI calculation using the formula:
+ BMI=(weightinlbs/heightininches^2)×703

+ Displays a message based on BMI category:
+ Underweight: BMI < 25
+ Healthy weight: 25 ≤ BMI < 30
+ Overweight: BMI ≥ 30

+ Reload button to reset form and results